-The FDA has cleared for over-the-counter uses of many popular air compression devices indicated in article K182668 this pdf file specifies that they are intended for enhanced blood circulation and muscle recovery.
+The FDA has cleared for over-the-counter uses many popular air compression devices indicated in article K182668.
+This pdf file specifies that they are intended for enhanced blood circulation and muscle recovery.

-Air compression therapy garments have a variety of medical applications, if you have existing medical conditions such as Deep Vein Thrombosis (DVT), or have had a stroke or embolism in the past, always consult your doctor before using.
+Air compression therapy garments have a variety of medical applications, but if you have existing medical conditions such as Deep Vein Thrombosis (DVT), or have had a stroke or embolism in the past, always consult your doctor before using these devices.

 Using Compression Therapy On your Legs (Recovery Boot)

-The Compression therapy boot in comes equipped with air chambers that inflate and deflate corresponding and with your legs that mimic the flow of fluids through the lymphatic channels.
+The Compression therapy boot comes equipped with air chambers that inflate and deflate with your legs and mimic the flow of fluids through the lymphatic channels.

 - Calf (air chamber)

 You should always make sure your feet are deep into the leg sleeves, and male athletes should make sure the groin area is protected and avoided when wearing the boots.

 Single legs can be used and can provide a systemic effect on circulation in a contralateral limb.
 For example, if you have a cast on one leg but still want to increase blood flow in the uninjured leg, wearing a single air compression boot can do the trick.

 You can also always select to turn air chambers off if you have any sensitivity or injuries in certain areas of your legs.